Hendy/umbraco-look/README.md

 	/// <summary>
 	/// (Optional) Set a custom date indexer.
 	/// By default, the IPublishedContent.UpdateDate value will be indexed.
-(Detached items use their Host value)
+	/// (Detached items use value from their Host)
 	/// </summary>
 	public static Func<IndexingContext, DateTime?> DateIndexer { set; }